cyberbotics/webots-doc/guide/the-user-interface.md

 camera's near plane.
 More information about this concept is available in the OpenGL documentation.

-The `Show Distance Sensor rays` allows you to display, or to hide, the rays casted by the distance sensor devices.
+The `Show DistanceSensor Rays` allows you to display, or to hide, the rays casted by the distance sensor devices.
 These rays are drawn as red lines (which become green beyond collision points).
 Their length corresponds to the maximum range of the device.
 If the distance sensor device is disabled or the first measurement is not available yet, the rays will be drawn in gray.

-The `Show Light Sensor rays` allows you to display, or to hide, the rays casted by the light sensor devices.
+The `Show LightSensor Rays` allows you to display, or to hide, the rays casted by the light sensor devices.
 These rays are drawn as yellow lines.
 If the light sensor device is disabled or the first measurement is not available yet, the rays will be drawn in gray.

-The `Show Lights` allows you to display, or to hide, the lights (including PointLights and SpotLights).
+The `Show Light Positions` allows you to display, or to hide, the position of lights (including PointLights and SpotLights).
 DirectionalLights aren't represented.
 PointLights and SpotLights are represented by a colored circle surrounded by a flare.

 The `Show Pen Painting Rays` allows you to display, or to hide, the rays in which the pen devices paint.
 These rays are drawn as violet lines if painting is enabled, otherwise as gray lines.

-The `Show Center Of Mass and Support Polygon` allows you to display, or to hide, both the global center of mass of a selected solid (with non NULL `Physics` node) and its support polygon.
+The `Show Center Of Mass` allows you to display, or to hide, the global center of mass of a selected solid (with non NULL `Physics` node).
+The center of mass is rendered in dark blue.

+The `Show Center Of Buoyancy` allows you to display, or to hide, the global center of buoyancy of a selected solid (with non NULL `Physics` node).
+The center of buoyancy is rendered in purple.

+The `Show Support Polygon` allows you to display, or to hide, the support polygon of a selected solid (with non NULL `Physics` node).
 By support polygon we mean the projection of the convex hull of the solid's contact points on the horizontal plane which contains the lowest one.
 In addition, the projection of the center of mass in the latter plane is rendered in green if it lies inside the support polygon (static equilibrium), red otherwise.
 This rendering option can be activated only for solids with no other solid at their top.

-The `Show Radar frustums` allows you to display, or to hide, the radar frustum.
+The `Show Radar Frustums` allows you to display, or to hide, the radar frustum.
 If the radar device is enabled the frustum is drawn in blue, otherwise if the radar is disabled or the first measurement is not available yet, the frustum is drawn in gray.
 The radar frustum represents the volume in which a target can be detected by the radar.